cassiebuhler/cassiebuhler.github.io/_pages/about.md

 ## Background
 My background is in operations research where the bulk of my dissertation work was developing a quasi-Newton algorithm to solve large-scale nonlinear optimization problems more efficiently.
 This algorithm is applicable to problems that require a fast solution when optimizing over big—and often messy—datasets (e.g. training neural networks).

-I am advised by Dr. Hande Benson.
+Midway through my PhD, I became more concerned with AI's impact on society.
+As such, I transitioned my work to align with "AI for Social Good".
+Most recently, my work has been accepted for publication at one of the top AI conferences, where I developed a novel optimization framework for spatial conservation planning.

 In addition to my Ph.D. studies, I will earn a graduate minor in Computational Data Science and am a member of the Drexel CS Theory Reading Group.
 Prior to this, I received a B.S. in Mathematics from the University of Utah where I studied mathematical models for treating prostate cancer with Dr. Fred Adler.